 Pesticides: Nests that are above ground are usually treated with a pesticide spray, this will contaminate the nest and kill off the wasps inside.
 In most cases, this method stays active for several days, so as more wasps return they will too come in contact with the pesticide.

-Eliminate: The experts in wasp pest control and other pest solutions
+Eliminate: The experts in wasp control and other pest solutions

-If you’ve been wondering – is there a wasp exterminator near me?
-Eliminate, helping those in Scotland and Northern England, have experience removing wasps bees, insects, rodents and much more.
+With Pest Control Technicians throughout Scotland and Northern England, Eliminate, have experience removing wasps, bees, insects, rodents and much more.
 Make sure your home or workplace is safe, by relying on our professional team to deal with the problem efficiently and prevent it from returning.
 Contact us today and learn more about our services or arrange a call-out today.